stvliu/thingsboard.github.io/docs/samples/abeeway/tracker.md

 ## Integration overview

 ThingsBoard Platform Integrations feature allows to push data from various platforms and connectivity solutions to ThingsBoard.
-We will use platform ThingPark Wireless company Actility to consume data from LoRaWAN networks and automatically register devices in ThingsBoard.
+We will use platform ThingPark Wireless company Actility to consume data from LoRaWAN networks and automatically register devices in GridLinks.
 Besides configuring the integration, we will also set ThingsBoard up to decode incoming data, store it in the database, visualize on the dashboard and generate alarms based on configurable thresholds.

 ## Step 1.
 Checking the registration for the platform ThingPark Wireless company Actility